Lucky Brand Jeans: Product

 All of the products sold by Lucky as well as their stores' decorations reflected a bohemian style.
 Denim is the major selling point of the company, making up about 60% of business.
-All Lucky Brand Jeans have two four-leaf clovers with the phrase "LUCKY YOU!" stitched onto the outside of the fly shield.
+All Lucky Brand Jeans have two four-leaf clovers with the phrase "LUCKY YOU" stitched onto the outside of the fly shield.
 This has become a trademark of their denim line, which is made up of a wide variety of fits and washing.

 In 2005, the company expanded its line to include clothing for infants through age 10.
 In 2006, the company opened Lucky Brand Jeans Kid stores, which exclusively sell their children's clothing.

 Prior to 2010, most Lucky products were manufactured in the USA.
 They are currently made in Indonesia, China, Peru, Chile, Vietnam, Mexico, Sri Lanka and Haiti.
 Lucky jeans manufactured in the United States are hand-made in Los Angeles, and the detailing is done by hand, except for the washing process.

 In the summer of 2013, Lucky re-introduced Made in America (MIA) jeans.
 The denim is produced by Cone Denim in their White Oak Mill in Greensboro, North Carolina.
 The jeans are then hand-stitched in Los Angeles.
 Almost every style of women's and men's jeans has an MIA counterpart.

+In August 2025, Lucky announced a collaboration with American singer, actress, and social media personality Addison Rae.
+The partnership debuted with the Addison Ultra Low Rise Flare, a style inspired by early 2000s fashion.
+Fans noticed Rae had already been wearing the jeans during her live performances leading up to the launch.
+Together, Rae and Lucky Brand set out to bring back the Y2K aesthetic "with the goal of turning low-rise skeptics into believers."

 Operations

-Lucky is currently run by an "Office of the CEO" established on January 28, 2019 when Carlos Alberini stepped down as Chairman and Chief Executive Officer.
+Lucky is currently run by an "Office of the CEO" established on January 28, 2019 when Carlos Alberini stepped down as chairman and chief executive officer.
 Alberini left to take the role of CEO and Director at Guess, where he was COO from 2000 to 2010.
-Alberini had served as CEO of Lucky since taking the post on January 31, 2014.
+Alberini had been CEO of Lucky since taking the post on January 31, 2014.
 David DeMattei was the former CEO.

 There are 150 company-owned stores in the U.S. and Puerto Rico, Canada, and Europe that sell Lucky products.
 In the United Arab Emirates and Australia, Lucky products can be found in David Jones department stores.
 In the U.S., Lucky is also sold at major department store chains including Bloomingdale's, Macy's, Lord & Taylor, Nordstrom, Belk, and Dillard's, as well as at smaller specialty chains like Buckle.